 Learn how to make the best oven baked sweet potatoes with this easy recipe.
-Each time you’ll have perfectly tender sweet potatoes with crispy and delicious skin!
+They’re perfectly tender with crispy and delicious skin!

 I’ll admit, I didn’t start eating sweet potatoes until a few years ago.
 My mom never made them growing up, so I thought I didn’t like them.
 Then one day I tried these scalloped sweet potatoes and I was hooked.
-Now I make roasted sweet potatoes or sweet potato fries almost every week.
+Now I make some sort of dish with them almost every week.

 If you’re trying to eat a little healthier, baked sweet potatoes are a great option.
 They’re loaded with fiber and antioxidants and are a great source of healthy carbs.
 Not only are they great for you, but they also taste delicious too!
 When baked in the oven, they get super tender on the inside with perfectly crispy skin.

-The options are endless with baked sweet potatoes.
+The options are endless.
 You can stuff them with your favorite toppings or keep it simple with a dab of butter, salt and pepper.
 Add a dash of cinnamon for a little more flavor or even scoop out the insides to make a sweet potato casserole.
 So many delicious ways to enjoy them!

 Scrub and wash the potatoes